-Shutters - Shutters, when functional, reduce heat losses or gains through windows and are beneficial for cooling and protecting the interior from the elements.
-Shutters can be placed on the exterior or interior of a building, and can be solid or have louvers that allow some light and air flow.
+Shutters - Shutters, when functional, reduce heat loss or gain through windows and are beneficial for cooling and protecting the interior from the elements.
+If compatible, shutters may be placed on the exterior or interior of a building, and may be solid or have louvers that allow some light and air flow.